The Best Fall Bucket List

 42. Stay off social media for 24 hours.
 I hit the limit earlier this week.
 There were too many questions and strange comments on Facebook.
 I’m taking a hiatus.

 43. Make a batch of muffins.
-Muffins are a great comfort food I truly enjoy.
-If you can make your own from scratch you are a superstar!
+Muffins are a great comfort food I genuinely enjoy.
+If you can make your own from scratch, you are a superstar!
+Here is Leanne’s Two-Ingredient Muffins.

 44. Organize your garage.
-During summer months, with all the yardwork or after a few camping trips, our garages tend to get pretty cluttered.
-Take some time and put things back and properly organized so that you can easily find what you need next time.
+During the summer months, with all the yardwork or after a few camping trips, our garages tend to get pretty cluttered.
+Take some time to put things back and properly organize them, so you can easily find what you need next time.

 45. Use your Dutch oven outside.
-I love to cook with my Dutch oven, and when you add a campfire to the experience, it’s twice as good.
-I have a number of Dutch oven recipes in my post archives, check them out.
+I love cooking with my Dutch oven, and adding a campfire to the experience makes it twice as good.

 46. Change out your car or truck windshield wipers.
 With winter just around the corner, we’ll all deal with rain, snow, ice, and more.
 Those windshield wipers need to be in the best shape possible so you can see your way around.
 What an inexpensive way to make travel that much safer.

 47. Have your tires checked.
 A few years ago, at this time of year, I had a flat tire.
 The tricky thing was that my spare was also flat, but I didn’t know it.
 You’ll need to ensure your tires are at the correct pressure and have lots of treads to get around.
-It’s money well spent to be safe and not sorry when you visit family and friends this time of year.
+It’s money well spent to be safe and avoid regrets when visiting family and friends this time of year.

 48. Fill your tank with gas.
-I’ve always told my readers to have their tanks close to full.
-You never know when an emergency will affect your travel.
+I’ve always advised my readers to keep their tanks at least half to 3/4 full.
+You never know when an emergency might impact your travel plans.

 49. Plant some garlic.
 Although Mark can’t tolerate much garlic in our meal preps, I love garlic as a seasoning.
-Plant some now so you can enjoy it next year.
+Plant some now so you can enjoy the fruits of your labor next year.
 You’ll be glad you did.

 50. Make some cornbread.
 I didn’t realize it, but many people really enjoy cornbread with meals.
 I’ve rounded up some great recipes.
 You may want to do the same.